 There’s been silence for a few weeks, tied directly to silence in cycling.
 A little rewind back to the end of June when I bought a new mountain bike, Lapierre X-Flow 312.
 The story began on a wet drizzling Friday, June 28th –Lapierre’s 1st time in MTB environment.
-Let’s just say I got initiated into the sport and landed myself some quiet time from the bike.
-Lesson learned: There’s no Walk of Shame in MTB, only Walk of Life.
+Let’s just say I got initiated into the sport and landed myself in physio and some quiet time from the bike.

 Time to find a new hobby.
 3 weeks later, I still haven’t found one except for thumb twiddling.
 At a loss of what to do, I rekindled with something I enjoyed during my pre-cycling days — Hiking.
 Spencer Gorge (Hamilton) was pretty, however, I found it too “safe” and occasionally walked a path less traveled to spice it up.